Benefits of early childhood education

 Helping brain development in young children

-Children's brains are influenced by both their genes and their environment.
-Babies are born ready to learn, with more than one million neural connections forming every second during the first few years of life.
-The early years are important, as how the brain grows is strongly influenced by what's happening in a child's environment and their interactions with the people around them.
+Children's brains are shaped by both their genes and their environment.
+Babies are born ready to learn, forming over one million neural connections every second in their first few years of life.

 Vision and hearing pathways develop first, followed by early language skills and higher cognitive functions.
-A child's vocabulary often quadruples between ages two and four.
-These connections become more complex over time as children grow, and influence brain development to create positive learning behaviours from an early age.
+A child's vocabulary typically quadruples between as ages 2 and 4.

 Research shows that children who participate in quality preschool programs are more likely to arrive at school equipped with the social, cognitive and emotional skills they need to help them to continue learning.
 These benefits extend well beyond primary school.
 Higher levels of educational success, employment and social skills have all been linked to moderate levels of participation in quality early childhood education.